alpa-projects/alpa/README.md

 ParaNum
 =======
-ParaNum automatically parallelizes your python numerical computing code with a simple decorator.
+ParaNum automatically parallelizes your python numerical computing code and neural networks with a simple decorator.